Mojimoney/ChatSmart/README.md

 Use the theme toggle button to switch between light and dark modes Click on a chat message to copy it to the clipboard API Documentation
-The Gemini chatbox uses the Generative Language API to generate responses.
+The Smartchat uses the Generative Language API to generate responses.
 API documentation can be found here: https://cloud.google.com/language/docs/reference/rest/v1/projects/predict

 Contributing
 Contributions are welcome!
 If you'd like to contribute to the SmartChat chatbox, please fork the repository and submit a pull request.